Latino punk

-Chicano/Latino Punk
+Latino/Chicano Punk

-In the late 1970s, many punk bands began appearing in Los Angeles, among them many Latino and Chicano punks like The Plugz, The Bags, The Zeros, Los Illegals, Los Angelinos, Odd Squad, Felix and the Katz, the Stains, and The Brat.
+In the late 1970s, many punk bands began appearing in Los Angeles, among them many Latino and Chicano punks like The Zeros, The Stains, The Plugz, The Bags, Thee Undertakers, Nervous Gender, The Brat, The Gun Club, Los Illegals, Los Angelinos, Felix and the Katz, Odd Squad, Union 13, and The Cruzados.
 Most of these bands did not consider themselves Latino punk bands, but artists challenging the mainstream just like their non-Latino peers.

 However, in the late 1970s Latino/Chicano punks in East L.A began organizing gigs in their own communities.
 These bands were part of a punk movement called The East Side Renaissance, who dedicated themselves to bringing to light the local Chicano/Latino bands in their own neighborhoods.

 Latin American/Chicano hardcore punk

 The Latino hardcore punk scene in the U.S. exploded during the 1990s due to all the political issues facing Latinos, such as Prop 187, NAFTA and the Zapatista Uprising.
 Policies that specifically targeted the Latino community all across the U.S. during the 90s pushed Latinos and Latinas to begin singing and writing hardcore punk as a form of angst and protest.
 Bands from cites like New York, Chicago, El Paso, Texas, Los Angeles, and Santa Fe, New Mexico had prominent hardcore Latino punk bands in the 1990s.
 Among the most notable Latino hardcore punk bands were:

 In contrast to their white punk peers, these bands were discriminated against for singing about the struggles of minorities that whites did not want to hear about.
 Latino hardcore punk bands began to sing about the direct problems that they, their families, and their Latino communities were facing.
 The themes of these problems were the violation of immigrant rights; particularly the abuse of Latino immigrant workers.

 Up to these days there are several Latino members among many prominent American punk bands, such as Roger Miret from Agnostic Front, Freddy Cricien from Madball, Mike Muir from Suicidal Tendencies, Kid Congo Powers from The Gun Club, Ron Reyes from Black Flag, Mario Rubalcaba from Hot Snakes, and Jorge Herrera from The Casualties, among others, having written several songs in Spanish as a homage to their Latin American roots.
+La Armada, founded by Dominican-Americans, incorporates traditional Caribbean beats into their hardcore punk and metal.